-Thus, there are a few companies engaged in scientific research and their costs are still small in absolute terms.
+Thus, there are a few companies engaged in scientific research and their costs are still small in the absolute terms and in terms of intensity.
 Much of the spending belongs to the major companies with state participation.

 It should be noted that unproductive entrepreneurship dominates in Kazakhstan.
-As known, innovation is a lengthy and expensive process.
+As known, innovation is lengthily and expensive process.
 In this regard, having few resources, local entrepreneurs prefer capitalization through reallocation of existing wealth, rather than new investment in their own research and development.
-This type of entrepreneurship, however, sooner or later proves to be ineffective and might lead to lower competitiveness of the country.
+This type of entrepreneurship, however, sooner or later proves to be ineffective and might result in decreasing of competitiveness of the country.
 That is why contribution of small and medium businesses to the development of innovation is not significant, despite the growth of the main enterprise development indicators.

-Considering these problems, it is required to establish and implement new public policies to support small businesses towards innovation.
-The policies should primarily aim at fostering productive and effective entrepreneurship on a competitive basis.48 In Kazakhstan, it is also necessary to create a management system helping less-productive sectors to become more productive.
-Moreover, the State should enhance economic and legal conditions of business environment, introduce new incentives for self-development and encourage competitiveness of small enterprises.
+To cope with these problems it is required to establish and implement new public policies to support small businesses on innovative principles.
+The policies should aim at the development of productive entrepreneurship on a competitive basis.49 Also, it is necessary to create a system of management in Kazakhstan to help the non-productive sectors to become productive.
+Moreover, the State should develop economic and legal conditions, incentives for self-development and competitiveness of small enterprises in the light industry in terms of geographical, national, historical features and traditions as well in terms of international experience in business support.

-48 The current tools of financial support are mainly focused on the medium and large enterprises.
+49 The current tools of financial support are mainly focused on the medium and large enterprises.